-Chapter Productivity Commission ('the Commission') Recommendation Australian Government ('the Government') Response all care recipients the opportunity to purchase a higher standard of accommodation or hotel services, but with strong protections to ensure they are not asked to pay more than they can afford and ensure providers do not favour care recipients who choose to pay more.
+Chapter Productivity Commission ('the Commission') Recommendation Australian Government ('the Government') Response 17.3 The Australian Government should provide, during the transition period, eapped grants all care recipients the opportunity to purchase a higher standard of accommodation or hotel services, but with strong protections to ensure they are not asked to pay more than they can afford and ensure providers do not favour care recipients who choose to pay more.
 Existing arrangements to ensure older Australians with limited financial means have access to residential care will continue.
 Under these arrangements, providers who want to care exclusively for people who choose to pay higher charges will need to apply to the Aged Care Financing Authority.
-In considering applications, the Authority will take into account regional access and dedicated extra services will only be approved in regions where there is sufficient access for poorer groups.
+In considering applications, the Authority will take into account regional access and dedicated extra services will only be approved in regional where there is sufficient access for poorer groups.
 As is currently the case, in regions where access is generally good across different socioeconomic groups, supported resident quotas will be relaxed for such residential facilities.
 The Aged Care Reform Implementation Council will be asked to clearly monitor implementation and to advise on any issues of transition that may arise.
-17.3 The Australian Government should provide, during the transition period, capped grants to existing smaller approved residential care providers, on a dollar-for dollar basis, for financial advice on business planning to assist in assessing their future options.
-Subject to an audit to demonstrate solvency, the Australian Government should offer - during the transition period - existing smaller approved residential care providers a loan facility for the repayment of accommodation bonds.
-The Government should charge an interest rate premium on the facility to discourage its use when private sector options are available.
 Not supported at this time.
-The Government is committed to ensuring all providers have access to the information they need to adapt to the reforms.
+The Government is committed to ensuring to existing smaller approved residential care providers, on a dollar-for dollar basis, for financial advice on business planning to assist in assessing their future options.
+Subject to an addit to demonstrate solvency, the Australian Government should offer - during the transition period - existing smaller approved residential all providers have access to the information they need to adapt to the reforms.
 Current programs to provide management support for at-risk services, such as those targeting remote Indigenous populations for example, will continue.
-However, as the Australian aged care system is not being deregulated to the extent proposed by the Commission a significant increase in Government- supported financial assistance across the sector is not warranted at this time.
-The more gradual transition to the new arrangements should provide sufficient scope for smaller operators to manage on the implications for their business operations.
+COLL NO. care woviders a loan facility for the repayment of accommodation bonds.
+The However, as the Australian aged care system is not being deregulated to the extent proposed by the Commission a significant increase in Government-supported financial assistance across the sector is not warranted at this time.
+Rent The more gradual transition to the new arrangements should provide sufficient scope for smaller operators to manage on the implications for their business operations.
 The need for additional support targeted at specific facilities will be carefully monitored.
 17.4 The Australian Aged Care Commission should, during the transition period, formally monitor accommodation prices in residential care.
 If the price monitoring shows that residential providers are systematically Largely supported.
 The new Aged Care Financing Authority will monitor and advise on accommodation prices.